andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 High:

 - AT: PP model not working (after removal of trailing + signs).
-SIR model in vignette B not working after removing trailing + from B*S*I. "Birth arrow" not showing in vignette B SIR.
+SIR model in vignette B not working after removing trailing + from B*S*I. "Birth arrow" not showing in vignette B SIR. -- DONE.

-- AT: warning msg for remove_na_rows.R on check needs fixing.
+- AT: warning msg for remove_na_rows.R on check needs fixing. -- DONE.

 - AT: add content to 'documentation.md'